FaxanaduHacks/dice_recognizer/README.md

 ## Usage

-Run with python or make the script executable, your choice:
+Run with Python or make the script executable, your choice:

 ```python
 python3 dice-recognizer.py